hodaa/voucher_pool/README.md

 You can use the `GET vouchers` call to get the list of valid voucher codes and use one of those in the `POST voucher` call, using the same recipient email.

 If the `POST voucher` call is successful, it means the voucher was used and trying to use it again will throw an *“Invalid voucher code error”*, so it requires a new valid voucher code each time it’s successfully tested.

-### Test instance
-A test instance was enabled and configured for this project.
-Can see it working at http://35.163.165.1:8000/